aydinnyunus/gsoc-AboutCode/README.md

 We can return severity scores array for each package URL and we check for CRITICAL and HIGH severity vulnerabilities for allow commit and push events.
 If it is MEDIUM and LOW severities, give warning for that vulnerabilities but author accepts that risk after it will be commited.

 ![Pipeline](2022-04-18_18-31.png)

+In this Example, Burp Suite Enterprise provides Severity and Confidence for checking security of the project.
+So I think we can integrate that feature in dashboard.

 ### Phase 5: Auto Update Dependencies
 I don’t think I need to convince you about the benefits of keeping your Python libraries (or other software as a matter of fact) up to date: bugs are fixed over time, potential security vulnerabilities are patched, compatibility issues may arise, etc. And the list goes on and on.